top of page

 The verb 'confine' traces its etymological origins to the Latin word 'confinare,' which combines 'con-' (meaning 'together') and 'finis' (signifying 'boundary' or 'limit').
 'Confine' means to restrict or limit the movement or freedom of a person or group, typically within certain boundaries or constraints.
 It embodies the idea of setting limits or boundaries, often for reasons of safety, security, or control.
 'Confine' is a term that has been integral to discussions of personal freedom and societal order throughout history, reflecting the balance between individual liberty and the need for regulation and restraint in various contexts.

-Find the meaning of confine
+Quiz: Find the meaning of the verb confine:

 Try Again!